usdot-jpo-ode/jpo-cvdp/docs/configuration.md

 The details of the settings and how they affect the function of the PPM follow:

+## Sanitization Flag

+The current JSON data object sent to the PPM and published by the PPM contains the following three named components:
+parts:

+- `metadata`
+- `payload`
+- `schemaVersion`

+The PPM uses the `payload` portion to determine how the BSM will be treated (modified or suppressed), and it modifies the `metadata` portion if the BSM is published.
+The `sanitized` element within the `payload` object has a boolean value;
+this value is changed to `true` if the PPM publishes the BSM.
+In other words, all BSMs published by the PPM should have a `sanitized` value of `true`.

+The `payload` component of the BSM has a `datatype` component and a `data` object.
+The `data` object contains the `coreData` object that is analyzed by the PPM for features that may cause it to be suppressed.

+The JSON format published by the PPM follows the format received.
+It may be completely suppressed or certain fields may be modifed as described in this second and the sections that follow.

 ## Velocity Filtering

 - `privacy.filter.velocity` : enables or disables BSM filtering based on the speed within the BSM.